muellerout/securechat/README.md

 # Securechat

-Securechar checks on communication channels for possible sensitive data leaks.
+Securechat checks on communication channels for possible sensitive data leaks.
 Its first version uses only Slack yet.

 ## Built with